Stuycs-K/final-project-4-leet-lozanoe/WORKLOG.md

 Added more methods to the Cell class and added Inconsolata font.

+### 05-22-2023

+Added transparency and size animation, fixed negative wraparound in cells, expanded testing functionality.

 ## Eduardo Lozano

 ### 05-17-2023

-Don't really understand javascript or brainfuck so I had to read the links Tedd provided
+Don't really understand javascript or brainfuck so I had to read the links Tedd provided.

 ### 05-18-2023